Myriad Genetics (NASDAQ:MYGN) Issues FY 2022 Earnings Guidance

 Analyst Upgrades and Downgrades

-In other Myriad Genetics news, Director Daniel K. Spiegelman sold 6,424 shares of the stock in a transaction dated Monday, June 6th.
-The shares were sold at an average price of $19.25, for a total transaction of $123,662.00.
-Following the sale, the director now owns 33,980 shares of the company’s stock, valued at approximately $654,115.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Insiders own 1.80% of the company’s stock.
+In other Myriad Genetics news, Director Daniel K. Spiegelman sold 6,424 shares of the company’s stock in a transaction dated Monday, June 6th.
+The shares were sold at an average price of $19.25, for a total value of $123,662.00.
+Following the transaction, the director now owns 33,980 shares of the company’s stock, valued at $654,115.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 1.80% of the company’s stock.

 Institutional Investors Weigh In On Myriad Genetics